 The Remuneration Policy of the Group aims to remunerate employees in a manner that supports the achievement of the Group's mission, vision and strategic objectives whilst attracting and retaining scarce skills and rewarding high level of performance.
-The Nomination and Remuneration Committee has reviewed and endorsed the revised Remuneration Policy in 2023, including the reassessment of the principles applied in determining the remuneration package and structure as well as revising the Remuneration Policy due to certain changes of the organization structure of the Bank.
+The Nomination and Remuneration Committee has reviewed and endorsed the updated Remuneration Policy in 2024 with regard to the enhancement recommendations from the independent review of the remuneration system and practices of the Group for 2023 against "Guideline on a Sound Remuneration System" ("CG-5") under the Supervisory Policy Manual ("SPM") issued by the Hong Kong Monetary Authority (the "HKMA") and the change of the organization structure of the Group.
+The major revisions include the deferral arrangement for variable remuneration and the Senior Management and Key Personnel Positions List.